top of page

 How long are episodes?

-less than 30 minutes, with occasional 45-minute Jumbo specials
+Around 30 minutes, with occasional 45-minute Jumbo specials

 Does Kings of the Ring use real names and events?